Create a Simple Website

 }

-// add the browser to execute the function each time a user
+// ask the browser to execute the function each time the user clicks on the square

 mySquare.addEventListener('click', changeColor);